-Substances of Very High Concern (SVHCs) are chemicals that have serious effects on human health or the environment.
-These chemicals may be individual substances or articles contained within a complex product.
-Some examples of the criteria for these substances, as stated in Article 57 of the EU REACH Regulation, include substances that are carcinogenic, mutagenic, bio-accumulative or toxic for reproduction.
+Substances of very high concern (SVHCs) are chemicals that have serious effects on human health or the environment.
+These chemicals may be individual substances or present in articles contained within a complex product.
+Some examples of the criteria for these substances, as stated in Article 57 of the EU REACH Regulation, include substances that are carcinogenic, mutagenic, bio-accumulative, or toxic for reproduction.
 Individual substances and articles within products may not contain an SVHC over the allotted 0.1 percent weight by weight threshold.

 How Are Substances Identified as SVHCs?

-Substances are identified as SVHCs by the ECHA or by member states.
-In the first step of this process, a dossier is prepared to explain why the substance meets the criteria established in Article 57 of the REACH Regulation.
+Member states or ECHA identify substances as SVHCs.
+In the first step of this process, a dossier is prepared to explain why the substance meets the criteria established in Article 57 of REACH.
 A list of proposed substances is then published to the ECHA website.
-This publication gives interested parties — including companies importing, manufacturing or using the substance in the EU — the opportunity to comment on the addition of the substance.
+This publication gives interested parties — including companies importing, manufacturing, or using the substance in the EU — the opportunity to comment on the addition of the substance.
 Following this comment period, the substance is either automatically added to the Candidate List, or it is referred to the Member State Committee for further deliberation if comments have been made.

 Company Obligations Once an SVHC Is Added to the Candidate List